 Fresh Sausages

-Fresh sausages are embarrassingly simple to make and the procedure resembles preparing a meal.
-A fresh sausage is not cooked nor smoked and that explains the ease of its production.
-Everybody knows how to make a hamburger and if you stuff ground and spiced hamburger meat into a casing it becomes a sausage.
-Somehow this classical definition has been twisted in recent years and many ordinary meat dishes such as meat patties are also called sausages.
-The best example is McDonald’s® Sausage Mc Muffin which is a meat patty served on a bun.
+Fresh sausages are embarrassingly simple to make; the procedure resembles preparing a meal.
+A fresh sausage is neither cooked nor smoked, which explains the ease of its production.
+A fresh sausage will end up on a breakfast plate with fries and ketchup or on a grill in the backyard.
+Everybody knows how to make a hamburger; if you stuff ground and spiced meat into a casing, it becomes a sausage.
+Somehow, this classical definition has been twisted in recent years, and many ordinary meat dishes, such as meat patties, are also called sausages.
+The best example is McDonald’s® Sausage Mc Muffin, which is a meat patty served on a bun.

-The Internet is loaded with millions of recipes which were invented by creative cooks.
-You will find sausages with apples, arugula, pineapples, and other ingredients.
-Many large recipe oriented web sites must provide new content on a continuous basis to stay alive.
-They employ people with writing skills on a paid by article or recipe basis and those creative persons look everywhere to find an original or rather unusual recipe.
-In our opinion this has little in common with serious sausage making and rather fits into the general cooking category, which makes sense as many recipes are written by restaurant chefs who always think in terms of cooking a meal.
-A fresh sausage will end up on a breakfast plate with fries and ketchup or on a grill in the back yard.
+The Internet has millions of recipes that creative cooks invented.
+There are sausages with apples, arugula, pineapples, and other ingredients.
+Many large recipe-oriented websites must provide new content continuously to stay alive.
+They employ people with writing skills on a paid by article or recipe basis, and those creative persons look everywhere to find an original or rather unusual recipe.
+In our opinion, this has little in common with serious sausage making and rather fits into the general cooking category, which makes sense as many recipes are written by restaurant chefs who always think about cooking a meal.

 Providing that fresh meat is obtained and the safety practices are implemented, there is little to worry about Salmonella, E.coli or Clostridium botulinum as high heat during cooking takes care of those pathogens.
 Store fresh sausages in a refrigerator for 2-3 days or up to 2-3 months in the freezer.
 They must be fully cooked before serving.